Ir para o conteúdo principal

 Customers love to feel seen and appreciated.
 Recognize your most loyal buyers by offering them a discount or promotion at the end of a support experience.
 Or, consider launching a loyalty rewards program to show customer appreciation.

+A customer loyalty program rewards buyers with discounts or freebies after they reach specific benchmarks, like being a customer for one year or spending a certain amount of money.
 Loyal customers are rewarded simply for continuing their buying habits, further deepening their ties to the business and giving them added value they can’t find at competitors.
 When creating a loyalty program, choose rewards that are enticing to your particular audience.
 Listen to your customers and let them be your guide.

 9. Give your customers a sense of community